-Over the Spring 2020 semester, a student team (through a client-based course that involved Duke University undergraduate and masters-level students from the Nicholas School of the Environment and the Sanford School of Public Policy) conducted a literature review and expert interviews to develop a set of case studies that explore the role that different types of financial support play in either encouraging or discouraging a country’s investment in national PAs.
+Duke University collaborated with CMP to research this issue through a client-based course that involved Duke University undergraduate and masters-level students from the Nicholas School of the Environment and the Sanford School of Public Policy.
+Over the Spring 2020 semester, a student team conducted a literature review and expert interviews to develop a set of case studies that explore the role that different types of financial support play in either encouraging or discouraging a country’s investment in national PAs.

 View this initiative’s webinar presentation here: